MakeRedundant/README_Generator/output/README.md

 This project is licensed under MIT

 ## 🤝 Contributing
-fd
+kl

 ## 🛠️ Tests
-dffd
+kl

 ## ❔ Questions
-If you have any questions about this project, please contact me directly at da@.
-Feel free to view more of my projects at https://github.com/da.
+If you have any questions about this project, please contact me directly at nk@.
+Feel free to view more of my projects at https://github.com/nk.